By Ali Barsamian

 The time is now for senior management to strategize and prepare to answer those “Hey, who is in charge of …,” “Does anyone have time to handle ...,” and “Who is going to take over this project …” questions.
 As each utility starts to define a plan around your shifting workforce, VertexOne is ready to help with timesaving, automated solutions and industry expertise.
 Visit https://www.vertexone. net/demo to learn more today.

 About The Author

-Ali Barsamian, VP of Marketing at VertexOne, has worked closely with the marketing, operations, and policy teams at VertexOne and WaterSmart to advocate software solutions as a tool to address utility affordability concerns and evolving customer expectations.
+Ali Barsamian has worked closely with the marketing, operations, and policy teams at VertexOne and WaterSmart to advocate for software solutions as a tool to address utility affordability concerns and evolving customer expectations.
+She oversees VertexOne’s marketing activities and works closely aligned with the Sales and Business Development teams.
 Ali completed the Water Education Foundation’s Water Leaders program in 2017.
-Prior to joining the team, she worked with cities and non-profits to manage zoning code enforcement, general plan composition, and open-space conservation.
-Ali received a BS in Environmental Policy Analysis and Planning with a focus on Advanced Policy Analysis from the University of California, Davis.
+Prior to joining the team, Ali worked with the cities and non-profits to manage zoning code enforcement, general plan composition, and open space conservation.
+Ali received a B.S. in Environmental Policy Analysis and Planning with a focus on Advanced Policy Analysis from the University of California, Davis.